Anwar8/Blaze/README.md

 ## Journal
+#### 26 Mar 24
+Implemented element matrices for nodal forces, nodal displacements, constitutive matrix, local strains, and local stresses.
+These matrices are updated via the command `update_state`.
+Currently, the state update is done outside its right place in the solver and is actually done in `main.cpp`.
+I am facing a problem, however, as the $\boldsymbol{B}$ matrix needs an `x` value to be evaluated for.
+I implemented locations for Gauss Points, but should I have two copies of the element stress one for each Gauss point?
+Most likely not,  since I do not need to carry out any integration operations.
+In cases where I do need to perform such operations, however, I *will* have a value for each Gauss point as is the case for Abaqus.

+Moreover, implementing most of the calculations as matrix operations is okay, but as noted by Felippa's notes, may be wasteful.
+I could just implement them as direct calculations - after all, I only have $P$ and $M$ corresponding to $\boldsymbol{\varepsilon} = \begin{bmatrix}\varepsilon_c & \kappa\end{bmatrix}^T$. $P$ is also constant throughout the element, which will make the estimation of the tangent stiffness much easier.
+So, in stead of doing $\boldsymbol{\sigma} = \boldsymbol{D}\boldsymbol{\varepsilon}$, I could simply do something like: $P = EA\varepsilon_c$, where $\varepsilon_c = \frac{-1}{L} u_1 + \frac{1}{L} u_2$ where $u_1$ and $u_2$ are the axial elemental freedoms from $\boldsymbol{d}$, and the coefficients are the corresponding element from the derivative of the shape function matrix $\boldsymbol{B}$.

+Calculated element mid-point moment correctly: -285000 N.m for 0.15 away from support - this corresponds to $(3 - 0.15) * -1e5 = -2.85e5$ for a total length of 3 m, load of -100 kN, and 10 elements for the beam.
+Element nodal forces also equilibrate one-another!
+Nodal force at the last element is equal to 100 kN, which is exactly right for equilibrium with the

+TODO: calculation of fixed node reaction forces.

+#### 25 Mar 24
+Began to implement the necessary expressions and element members to calculate the stress state.

 #### 24 Mar 24
 Completed `Kokkos` lectures needed for Project Prep.
 Entries for 20 through 24 will be added later.
 Busy week, and limited work, but finished all needed reading to the extent that I have nothing left to read, and I have finished all `Kokkos` lectures.
 Most likely no explicit corotational transformation will be implemented as we do not need to nonlinearise a large library.
 Different types of element formulation (total Lagrangian, updated Lagrangian) will be used to corotational formulation not needed as its own thing.
 A bit too complicated to implement right now to be honest.

 #### 19 Mar 24
 Here are my notes on `Kokkos` lecture 6.
 The idea behind mixing `MPI` with `Kokkos` is rather simple: send and receive views as normal, and be very certain to overlap communication and computation. `MPI` can be made aware of GPUs, and can communicate with them.
 Therefore, it is possible to exchange GPU data directly with `MPI`, but need to be careful about how that is done.
 Doing this across different nodes with the `UVMSpace` will destroy performance.
 The exchange of data via `MPI` can be done via subviews or views if you are sending the entire data, but one must be careful that only contiguous layouts could be sent so do not send `LayoutStride` data without first creating an appropriate `MPI` datatype.
 When overlapping communication and computation, be sure that the compute kernel does not touch the data of the communication kernel.
 They have an exercise for "packing and unpacking" which is a concept, to be honest, that I did not understand.
 There is also an exercise about overlapping computation and communication where a 3D heat conduction problem is solved.
 It involves some information about exchanging boundaries and I believe it is going to be quite a useful exercise for me.
 A final very important consideration is resource affinity when using `Kokkos`+`MPI`.
 They recommend not over-subscribing the CPU cores by requesting more than physically available knowing that when mixing with `MPI`, each `MPI` rank will have some `OpenMP` or `Devices` associated with it using the bind command.
 There are ways to set these numbers but were not updated in the slides uploaded.
 There is also a way for telling `Kokkos` how many devices there are by using a flag or a system variable.